kylejb/dotfiles/.github/README.md

 ## Structure

 Everything is built around "topic" areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+If you're adding a new area to your forked dotfiles — "Java", for instance — you can add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.